jcfrt/tmdb_query/README.md

 ## Example:
 ```
-> python3 tmdb_query.py "Keanu Reeves" "Lawrence Fishburne" "Carrie-Anne Moss"
+> python3 tmdb_query.py "Keanu Reeves" "Lawrence Fishburne"
-Found 11 movies in which Carrie-Anne Moss and Keanu Reeves and Laurence Fishburne have played (sorted by release date):
+Found 13 movies in which Keanu Reeves and Laurence Fishburne have played (sorted by release date):
 The Matrix
-The Matrix Reloaded Revisited
 Making 'The Matrix'
 The Matrix Revisited
-The Matrix Recalibrated
+The Matrix Reloaded
+MTV Reloaded
 The Matrix Reloaded: Pre-Load
+The Matrix Revolutions
 The Matrix Revolutions Revisited
-The Matrix Resurrections
-The Matrix Reloaded
+The Matrix Reloaded Revisited
-The Matrix Revolutions
-The Matrix Reloaded: Car Chase
+A Man's Story
+John Wick: Chapter 2
+John Wick: Chapter 3 - Parabellum
+John Wick: Chapter 4
 ```

+## Running tests:

+Using `pytest` is recommended.
+It should be run while the current working directory is ./tmdb_query.

+# TODO

+* Tests: Cache API response as fixtures to avoid testing over the wire, or use mocks.
+* Package and setup.

 # Acknowledgement